frblondin/LightCollections/README.md

 I did many tunings to have the best performance.
 According to the profiler, the remaining reason why the LightDictionary is slow is because of the additional indexed array access: entries[n] is now replaced with entries[x][y].

 Any help on that would be much appreciated as I can't see any way of improving this...

+# Build

+This project is built on appveyor: (soon)

+And available on nuget: [Nuget](https://www.nuget.org/packages/Blondin.LightCollections/)

+This library depends on ExpressionReflection/StaticReflection library: https://github.com/mtranter/StaticReflection/

+# License

+This library is licensed under MIT License.
+See LICENSE file